pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 The climate change terms used in the initial analysis are: “climate change” “global warming” “greenhouse effect” “climate catastrophe” “climate emergency” “climate crisis” and “global heating.”
-To select these terms, I drew from some established work ([see Lineman et al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138996), or [Kumar and Li](https://www.researchgate.net/profile/Sathish-Kumar-26/publication/331453828_Spatiotemporal_Topic_Modeling_and_Sentiment_Analysis_of_Global_Climate_Change_Tweets/links/5d9033e6a6fdcc2554a4740e/Spatiotemporal-Topic-Modeling-and-Sentiment-Analysis-of-Global-Climate-Change-Tweets.pdf)).
+To select these terms, I drew from established work (see for example [Lineman et al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138996), or [Kumar and Li](https://www.researchgate.net/profile/Sathish-Kumar-26/publication/331453828_Spatiotemporal_Topic_Modeling_and_Sentiment_Analysis_of_Global_Climate_Change_Tweets/links/5d9033e6a6fdcc2554a4740e/Spatiotemporal-Topic-Modeling-and-Sentiment-Analysis-of-Global-Climate-Change-Tweets.pdf)).